 We look forward to working with you to make ads matter.

 I’m in the market for a car and had narrowed it down to two car companies.
-In the midst of my online research on these companies I was targeted with relevant ads by a 3rd company, Infiniti.
-The ads were pertinent to my research so I thought they would make a good review.
+In the midst of my online research on these companies I was targeted with relevant ads by a 3rd company.
+Infiniti digital ads were pertinent to my research so I thought they would make a good review.

 Infiniti is the luxury brand of cars under the Nissan umbrella.
 While on CNN.com, I saw prospecting ads of theirs in two differents sizes that are featuring financial offers.